zeyadetman/bloggy/src/posts/test.md

 ---
-path: "/blog/test"
+path: "/blog/hi"
 date: "2019-12-29"
-title: "test"
+title: "Hi"
 ---

-test
+Hi, This is your first post.